How to Report a Car Accident

 Contact Us

-If you have been in an accident that was not your fault, call or text the car accident lawyers at 612-INJURED at (612) 465-8733.
-We will evaluate your situation and create a plan to help get you the compensation you deserve.
+If you’ve been in an accident that wasn’t your fault, call or text the car accident lawyers at 612-INJURED at (612) 465-8733.
+We’ll review your case and help you pursue the compensation you deserve.